 Madagascar’s government has promoted tourism as an economic development strategy.
 With over 70% of the country living in poverty, tourism is seen as a way to reduce poverty and provide economic growth.

 Tourism is currently the second largest foreign exchange earner in the country, and the government hopes to increase this share.
 Source: https://en.wikipedia.org/wiki/Tourism_in_Madagascar.

 Madagascar’s poverty is one of the most heartbreaking facts.
 But there is something that can be done to change this, like ecotourism.

 In addition to helping the Malagasy out of poverty, ecotourism also plays an important role in species conservation.
 See Why Now is the Time to See Lemurs in Madagascar for a further explanation of this.

-Besides, the feel-good factor, participants will meet two of the top lemur researchers in the world, get the rare opportunity to volunteer at a lemur sanctuary and do an activity with local Malagasy children teaching them about lemurs.
+Besides, the feel-good factor, participants will meet one of the top lemur researchers in the world.
+They will get the rare opportunity to volunteer at a lemur sanctuary.
+And do an activity with local Malagasy children teaching them about lemurs.
 I hope that you’ll join us.
 Click on the button below to find out more.

-How many of these facts about Madagascar did you know?
+How many of these interesting facts about Madagascar did you know?